repairing concrete tile roof: quick DIY fixes

 Your Biannual Maintenance Checklist

-Here’s a simple routine anyone can follow:
+Here's a routine anybody can run:

 The Importance of Clean Gutters